You Never Give Me Your Money – Funding the Energy Transition in the Global South

 7. Some end thoughts

-Government and financial institutions immediate response to the suggestions above might be “Thanks, but no thanks.
+Global North governments’ and financial institutions’ immediate response to the suggestions above might be “Thanks, but no thanks.
 We like things as they are now.”
 How can winners from the current situation be persuaded to take action that hurts their (short-term) interests?

 This is a challenging question to answer, as is evident in the recent climate COPs.
-At the time of writing, the COP in Baku is collapsing through the fundamental disagreements between countries with fossil fuel reserves who are trying to row back from restrictions on their drilling, rich countries who are finessing mealy-mouthed text that avoids commitments to offer climate grants and developing countries, especially the Alliance of Small Island States who face existential risks from the current state of affairs.
+The COP in Baku almost collapsed through the fundamental disagreements between countries with different and perhaps incompatible agendas.
+Those with fossil fuel reserves are trying to row back from restrictions being placed on their drilling, rich countries who are finessing mealy-mouthed text that avoids commitments to offer climate grants and developing countries, especially the Alliance of Small Island States, who want funding and technology to avert the existential risks they face.

-But the chain of reasoning would first need to recognise the current situation is not in the interests of the AEs nor EMDEs.
-Asset managers in AEs need to invest in higher-yielding assets to pay for ageing populations’ pensions.
+But the chain of reasoning would first need to recognise the current situation is not in the interests of the Global North nor the South.
+Asset managers in the North need to invest in higher-yielding assets to pay for ageing populations’ pensions.
 Growth is fastest in middle-income countries.
-The world needs this growth to leapfrog fossil fuels straight into renewables (and a circular materials flow, maintenance of biodiversity).
-Instead, well-meaning financial regulations’ risk-weightings and capital adequacy rules funnel AE savings into housing bubbles, financial assets and funding government deficits instead of productive uses of savings.
+The world needs this growth to leapfrog from fossil fuels straight into renewables (and a circular materials flow, protection and restoration of biodiversity).
+Instead, well-meaning financial regulations’ risk-weightings and capital adequacy rules funnel Global North savings into housing bubbles, financial assets and funding government deficits instead of productive uses of savings.

-Secondly, we need to recognise that EMDEs are not going to cut their emissions unless AEs deliver on the climate finance that was promised to them in the Copenhagen summit and repeated in the Paris Agreement, and struggled to even make it onto the agenda in the Baku climate change COP.
-Many of the NDCs signed by EMDEs state bluntly their cooperation is contingent on financial assistance from the richer northern countries.
+Secondly, we need to recognise the Global South is not going to cut its emissions unless the North delivers on the climate finance that was promised to them in Copenhagen, then in the Paris Agreement, and expanded in Baku climate change COP.
+Many of the NDCs signed by the South state bluntly their cooperation is contingent on financial assistance from the richer northern countries.
 For instance, Philippines offers to reduce its projected emissions by 75% but only 2.71% of this is unconditional, the rest requires ‘enhanced access to climate finance, technology development and transfer’.
 Indonesia has similar conditional and unconditional reduction targets.
 India’s NDC target has the proviso “…with the help of transfer of technology and low-cost international finance…”

-Starved of external funding, fast-growing EMDEs will reduce capital-hungry investment in renewables and continue to build less capital-intensive coal and gas generation that will persist for decades and cost their consumers more in the long term.
-South Africa has issued a comprehensive plan of how it could close its coal plant and switch to renewables and help bail out its near-bankrupt power utility Eskom (Iyer and Vaze, forthcoming) with a cash injection of USD 100 billion.
+Starved of external funding, fast-growing Global South countries will reduce capital-hungry investment in renewables and continue to build less capital-intensive coal and gas generation, that will persist for decades and cost their consumers more in the long term.
+South Africa has issued a comprehensive plan of how it could close its coal plant and switch to renewables and bail out its near-bankrupt power utility Eskom (Iyer, K and P Vaze, 2024[xxviii]) with a cash injection of USD 100 billion.
 Indonesia and Vietnam have similar Just Energy Transition plans.

-The second point is that stopping emissions is in advanced economies’ interests since they are experiencing climate change already.
-In October 2024, a second hurricane (Milton) is barrelling through Florida destroying property and infrastructure and leaving millions without power.
+The second point is that stopping emissions is in the Global North’s interests since they are experiencing climate change already.
+In October 2024, Hurricane Milton is barrelling through Florida destroying property and infrastructure and leaving millions without power.
 Central Europe experienced abnormally heavy rainfall in September (Storm Boris) and its second warmest recorded September.
 Towards the end of October 2024, over 200 were killed in floods in Valencia, Spain in an unprecedented tragedy in a modern European country.

 The third point is that the current ideas being discussed are rubbish.
-Scores of reports have set out the need for trillions of dollars of investment in the Global South.
+There have been scores of reports setting out the need for trillions of dollars of investment in the Global South.
 The Washington Consensus tells itself aid, development loans and private finance can somehow work synergistically and provide a market-led solution to SDG financing.
 Such a delusion repeated over and over, does not become true, but it can forestall genuine reforms.

 The Beatles song “Mean Mr Mustard” has the lines Keeps a ten-bob note up his nose, Such a mean old man.
 John Lennon probably didn’t have the global North in mind when he wrote those lyrics, but he might have.